-In addition, position limit requirements under Dodd-Frank applicable to the derivatives market generally for futures contracts based on any of 25 commodity futures contracts on physical commodities have been imposed by the CFTC.
-On 1 January 2023, these position limits were extended to certain positions in swaps that are "economically equivalent" to the enumerated futures contracts.
-The position limits on futures and related swaps could limit ING's position sizes in these futures contracts and similarly limit the ability of counterparties to utilize certain of ING's products to the extent hedging exemptions from the position limits are unavailable.
-In addition, position limits on swaps on the same physical commodities will become effective in January 2023, which could further limit the ability of ING and its counterparties to enter into such swaps.
-Such regulation of the derivative markets and market participants will likely result in increased cost of hedging and other trading activities, both for ING and its customers, which could expose the Issuer's business to greater risk and reduce the size and profitability of its customer business.
-The imposition of these regulatory restrictions and requirements, could also result in reduced market liquidity, which could in turn increase market volatility and the risks and costs of hedging and other trading activities.
+In addition, position limits requirements have been imposed by the CFTC for enumerated listed futures referencing twenty-five physical commodities.
+In addition, on 1 January 2023, these position limits were extended to certain positions in swaps that are "economically equivalent" to the enumerated futures contracts.
+The position limits on futures and related swaps could limit ING's position sizes in these swaps referencing specified physical commodities and similarly limit the ability of counterparties to utilize certain of ING's products, to the extent that hedging exemptions from the position limits are unavailable.
 Any of the foregoing factors, and any further regulatory developments with respect to commodities and derivatives, could have a material impact on the Issuer's business, results and financial condition.

-The Issuer is subject to several other bank recovery and resolution regimes that include statutory write down and conversion as well as other powers, which remains subject to significant uncertainties as to scope and impact on it.
+The Issuer is subject to several other bank recovery and resolution regimes that include statutory write-down and conversion as well as other powers, which remains subject to significant uncertainties as to scope and impact on it.